october-june/learn-basics/README.md

 Homeworks from SkillFactory course.

-naval battle is waiting for update to working version
+Naval battle is playable now!